 - You open infected Office files which have come from another system

-- You click on malicious advertisements – Malvertising – which have hidden code embedded
+- You click on malicious advertisements – Malvertising – which has hidden code embedded

 - You connect an infected USB to your computer and using it without scanning it for malware.

-Most used file type as carrier for malware
+Most used file type as a carrier for malware

 Executables or .exe files can be dangerous, and so even your email client won’t download such files from emails.
 EXE, COM, MSI, etc. are three types that you need to be very careful about – whether present in email or downloading from any website.
 Always scan all attachments and downloads with antimalware before opening them.

 Do PDF carry virus?
-Can you get virus from PDF?
+Can you get a virus from PDF?

-Talking of links, it is common for phishers to include one or more redirect URL in PDF files.
+Talking of links, it is common for phishers to include one or more redirect URLs in PDF files.
 Innocent readers believe the link and click on it thereby losing their data.
-One way to get around this is to copy paste links directly into browser address bar so that the URL scanners built into the browser can see if the link is malicious.
-Not all browsers may have such functions but the mainstreams one’s like Internet Explorer, Edge, Chrome, Firefox do have them.
+One way to get around this is to copy-paste links directly into the browser address bar so that the URL scanners built into the browser can see if the link is malicious.
+Not all browsers may have such functions but the mainstream ones like Internet Explorer, Edge, Chrome, Firefox do have them.
 You may also use URL scanners as add-ons for your browser.

 So in conclusion, sure you can get a virus from a PDF, and you can also be misled into sharing your information with malicious sites/people using redirect links or shortened links in the file.

 What can a simple BMP image file do?
-Well, it can contain few bits of binary code that may execute when you open it and infect your computer.
-Seemingly innocent looking image files are a foolproof way to strike and spread the virus.
+Well, it can contain a few bits of binary code that may execute when you open it and infect your computer.
+Seemingly innocent-looking image files are a foolproof way to strike and spread the virus.
 How many of us really run malware scanner after downloading images from the Internet?